mangal-interactions/mangal/mangal.md

 (memory-wise) parsed in the most common programming languages, notably `R` (equivalent to `list`) and `python` (equivalent to `dict`).
-For most users, the format in which data are transmitted is unimportant, as the interaction happens within `R` -- as such, knowing how `JSON` objects are organised is only useful for those who want to interact with  the API directly.
+For most users, the format in which data are transmitted is unimportant, as the interaction happens within `R` -- as such, knowing how `JSON` objects are organized is only useful for those who want to interact with the API directly.

-## Node informations
+## Node information

 ### Taxa